 “When a person dies, all their deeds end except three: a continuing charity, beneficial knowledge and a child who prays for them.”
 [Muslim]

-Therefore, many Muslims are eager to give charity which will continue to have benefit to people after their death, and continue to earn them reward.
+Therefore, many Muslims are eager to give charity which will continue to have benefits to people after their death and continue to earn the reward.